Climate-Resilience-Collaborative/CoastVision/README.md

 ## 4. Shoreline Extraction<a name="sds"></a>
 ### 4.1 Image Segmentation<a name="seg"></a>
 A machine learning model is used to classify each pixel in the image as either land or water.
-The inputs to this model are the pixel values (for the four bands R,G,B,NIR) as well as band maths such as NDWI and local standard deviation.
+The inputs to this model are the pixel values (for the four bands R, G, B, NIR) as well as band maths such as NDWI and local standard deviation.

 <img src='media/image_segmentation.JPG' alt='Image Segmentation' width='300' height='auto'>